WebAssembly/tool-conventions/DynamicLinking.md

 of `R_WASM_MEMORY_ADDR_TLS_SLEB`.

-All code that gets linked into a WebAssembly dynamic library must be compiled as position independant.
-The corresponding absolute reloction types (R_WASM_MEMORY_ADDR_SLEB and R_WASM_TABLE_INDEX_SLEB) are not permitted in position independant code and will be rejected at link time.
+All code that gets linked into a WebAssembly dynamic library must be compiled as position independent.
+The corresponding absolute relocation types (R_WASM_MEMORY_ADDR_SLEB and R_WASM_TABLE_INDEX_SLEB) are not permitted in position independent code and will be rejected at link time.

 For relocation within the data segments a runtime fixup may be required.
 For example, if the address of an external symbol is stored in global data.
 In this